aristanetworks/avd-workshops/workshops/cicd-basics.md

 git push
 ```

-Once this is complete, the GitHub actions will show changes on both site 1 and 2.
+Once complete, the GitHub actions will show changes on sites 1 and 2.

 ![Actions](assets/images/actions-both.png)